Last Updated on January 10, 2024 by Carne Diem

-Look at the pictures below to see the easiest technique for forming the bierocks.
-First roll up the sides of the dough and pinch them together.
+To form the bierocks, first roll up the sides of the dough and pinch them together.
 It will resemble a cannoli.
 Second, pull one end of the dough up and over the meat.
 You may need to hold the meat in the other side to keep it from squeezing out.
 Third, repeat the same step with the other end of the dough.
 Finally, pinch all of the dough together, to make sure it stays sealed.

 Repeat the filling process with the other dough balls.
 As you go, flip the bierock over and place on a baking sheet lined with parchment paper.

 Next, let your bierocks rest for about another hour and a half, so the dough can rise just a bit.
 Preheat your oven to 350 degrees so it is ready to go at the end of the resting time.

 Bake the bierocks in the 350 degree oven for about 30 minutes, turning the pan halfway through.
 You want the dough to be lightly browned, just like a dinner roll.
 Start checking the color after about 20-25 minutes, just in case they are getting done quicker, as ovens can vary.